-At the outset of this paper, we suggested that the limits of IPUMS samples make it impossible to determine the true prevalence of joint families in a broader European context.
-The inclusion of historical datasets from Eastern and Southeastern Europe into the analysis has indeed revealed the existence of societies with a high proportion of elderly people living in stem- or joint-family arrangements.
-The rates of joint-family co-residence among the aged were much higher in these past societies than in any other European country in Ruggles' data.
+At the outset of this article, the authors suggested that the limits of IPUMS samples make it impossible to determine the true prevalence of joint families in a broader European context.
+The inclusion of historical data sets from Eastern and Southeastern Europe into the analysis has indeed revealed the existence of societies with a high proportion of elderly people living in stem- or joint-family arrangements.
+The rates of joint-family coresidence among the aged were much higher in these past societies than in any other European country in Ruggles' data.
 These findings seem to suggest that not all Europeans in all historical periods had an "aversion" to living in joint families.

-Our contribution certainly is not all-encompassing with regards to delineating joint family zones in Europe.
-Since the works of Milovan Gavazzi and Michael Mitterauer, we have had quite a good sense of when and where in the history of European peoples the joint family made an appearance, and that these regions were by no means confined to Belarus, covered by IPUMSInternational and NAPP, but that they may matter upon the inclusion of more historical data, as well as of census samples from African societies in the future.

-Ukraine, and Albania (Gavazzi 1980; Mitterauer 1981; also Kosven 1963; Wheaton 1975; Kaser 2000).
-Laterally extended families have been present in such diverse places as 15th-century Tuscany, early modern France (Berkner and Schaffer 1978), 19th-century northern Italy (Kertzer 1989), Finland (Waris 2002), and, of course, in the paradigmatic Russian case (Czap 1982).
-Traces of domestic groups structured along joint-family principles were also found to be present among early medieval Germanic societies (Gavazzi 1980, 167-168).
-Apart from Albania, joint-family households appear to have been a common form of household organization in some other areas of the Balkans in the past (Kaser 1996).
+This contribution certainly is not all encompassing with regard to delineating joint-family zones in Europe.
+Since the works of Milovan Gavazzi and Michael Mitterauer, we have had quite a good sense of when and where in the history of European peoples the joint family made an appearance, and that these regions were by no means confined to Belarus, Ukraine, and Albania.
+Laterally extended families have been present in such diverse places as fifteenth-century Tuscany, early modern France nineteenth-century Northern Italy Finland and, of course, in the paradigmatic Russian case.
+Traces of domestic groups structured along joint-family principles were also found to be present among early medieval Germanic societies.
+Apart from Albania, joint-family households appear to have been a common form of household organization in some other areas of the Balkans in the past.

-If, then, traces of joint-family co-residence emerge from the results and literature presented in this paper, what difference does it make?
+If, then, traces of joint-family coresidence emerge from the results and literature presented in this article, what difference does it make?
 If not all Europeans were averse to living in joint families, then it appears that more conscious efforts to understand what constituted the "European pattern" should be made.
-In order to examine to what extent joint-family co-residence might have been a part (even if only a minor one) of the European repertoire of family systems, the expansion of research into broader European regions and different historical periods might be necessary.
+In order to examine to what extent joint-family coresidence might have been a part (even if only a minor one) of the European repertoire of family systems, the expansion of research into broader European regions and different historical periods might be necessary.
 New initiatives in data infrastructures, most notably the continuing extensions of the IPUMS and NAPP collections, are very promising in this regard.

-Our analysis of family forms in the vast Eastern European territories challenges at least some of the assumptions made in the older literature dealing with spatial aspects of European family systems (e.g., Burguière & Lebrun, 1986, 38; Thornton, 2005, 52).
-Both the Polish-Lithuanian and Albanian datasets revealed striking internal variation in the propensity to live in more complex domestic groups.
-These findings regarding the diversity of family forms in historical Eastern Europe should finally free us from simplistic views of the continent's familial history, and particularly from the notion of a "dividing line" (Hajnal 1965, 1982).
-It is also likely that a certain level of variation in residence patterns might have featured in other European countries as well (Wall 1991; Szołtysek 2010; Szołtysek et.al.
-2010).
-Up to this point, tackling this problem by using integrated and harmonized census microdata series has not yet been attempted.
+This analysis of family forms in the vast Eastern European territories challenges at least some of the assumptions made in the older literature dealing with spatial aspects of European family systems.
+Both the Polish-Lithuanian and Albanian data sets revealed striking internal variation in the propensity to live in more complex domestic groups.
+These findings regarding the diversity of family forms in historical Eastern Europe should finally free us from simplistic views of the continent's familial history and particularly from the notion of a "dividing line".
+It is also likely that a certain level of variation in residence patterns might have featured in other European countries as well.
+Up to this point, tackling this problem using integrated and harmonized census microdata series has not yet been attempted.

-The results of our analysis demonstrate that, while Ruggles' definition of stem families is consistent with the stem-family arrangements in our data, his definition of joint families does not cover a major part of the joint-family arrangements in those new datasets, especially in the Albanian regions.
-As comparative research on residence patterns is likely to grow worldwide, future researchers working with new culture-specific datasets will have to work out properly contextualized definitions of complex family arrangements.
-Only then can we prevent biases from interfering with our efforts to investigate the degree to which adults related by blood, marriage, or adoption live together.
+The results of this analysis demonstrate that, while Ruggles' definition of stem families is consistent with the stem-family arrangements in these data, his definition of joint families does not cover a major part of the joint-family arrangements in those new data sets, especially in the Albanian regions.
+As comparative research on residence patterns is likely to grow worldwide, future researchers working with new culture-specific data sets will have to work out properly contextualized definitions of complex family arrangements.
+Only then can we prevent biases from interfering with these efforts to investigate the degree to which adults related by blood, marriage, or adoption live together.